mediocreuser/todo/README.md

 ### Summary

-Todo App is a simple application created using React, React Hooks, Redux and Styled components.
+Todo App is a simple application created using React, React Hooks, Redux, Redux Toolkit and Styled components.
 Implemented the ability to create and filter tasks in one field, view the current or already completed.
 You can also change, delete or mark them as completed.

 ### Getting Started